w3c/wai-easy-checks/content/skip-link.md

 {% include excol.html type="start" %}
 #### Add link using keyboard only
 {% include excol.html type="middle" %}
+Common keystrokes are included in the instructions below.
+If these don't work then you can find the keystrokes for your browser by searching for "(browser name) keyboard shortcuts".

 1. <button onclick="copyBookmarklet()">Copy script to clipboard</button>
 2. Make sure your browser bookmarks/favorites bar is open.
 Ctrl/CMD+Shift+B will usually toggle the bar
 3. Create a bookmark to this page using Ctrl/CMD+D